oskario/spop-projekt/README.md

 To make the program simply execute:

-	$ ghc --make solution
+	$ ghc --make Main

-Than you can execute it by invokink:
+Than you can execute it by invoking:

-	$ ./solution
+	$ ./Main [input_file]

+Optionally, to drop an output solution to a file execute the program as following:

+	$ ./Main [input_file] -save [output_file]

 ## Input structure